mustbebuilt/psp-work-diary/guide.md

 1. Go to your repository on GitHub.
 2. Open the **Pull Requests** from the top menu.
 3. You will see a **Compare & pull request** button.
 Click it.
-4. Ensure that the base repository is the original repository and the base branch is `main` (or the relevant branch).
+4. Ensure that the base repository is the original repository and the base branch is `main`.
 5. Provide a descriptive title for your pull request such as `Week One Evidence`.
-8. Click **Create pull request**.
+6. Click **Create pull request**.

 ---